fieldtrip/website/tutorial/connectivity.md

 Matrix u contains the spatial decomposition, matrix v the temporal and on the diagonal of matrix s you can find the eigenvalues.
 See "help svd" for more details.

-We now recompute the virtual channel time-series, but now only for the dipole direction that has the most power.
+We now recompute the virtual channel time series, but now only for the dipole direction that has the most power.

     % this is equal to the first column of matrix V, apart from the scaling with s(1,1) timeseriesmaxproj = u(:,1)' * timeseries;